CancerDataAggregator/CDA-HelpDesk/docs/index.md

     ---

-    Bring files or subjects found with cdapython to the [ISB Cancer Gateway in the Cloud (ISB-CGC):octicons-link-external-16:](https://isb-cgc.org/){:target="_blank"} to instantly access both raw files and associated derived data, for use in cloud processing pipelines -- either in your own preferred environment or using ISB-CGC's free Google Cloud Platform credit program.
+    Bring lists of files or subjects found with CDA to the [ISB Cancer Gateway in the Cloud (ISB-CGC):octicons-link-external-16:](https://isb-cgc.org/){:target="_blank"} to instantly access both associated derived data and raw files, for use in cloud processing pipelines -- either in your own preferred environment or using ISB-CGC's free Google Cloud Platform credits program.